-Many parents find time-outs to be effective discipline for their kids, but for some parents time-outs don’t seem to be working.
-Here are some ideas on how to make time-outs successful for your kids.
+Many parents find time-outs to be an effective form of discipline for their kids, but for some parents, time-outs don’t always work.

 Many experts agree that a time-out should be a method of last resort.
 They say that warnings should precede time-outs to give kids a chance to correct their behavior, and then the time-out should only be employed if the child refuses to cooperate.
 Apparently, if time-outs are used too much, they lose their effectiveness.
 Kids may come to expect a time-out as a normal occurrence that they will just get through and then go on with being naughty.

 Follow Through and Consistency

 Another area where you’ll find agreement among most experts is in regard to following through and being consistent.
 Threats and warnings do not work unless you actually make good on them.
 (Of course, they work if your child corrects his behavior and you don’t have to resort to time-out time.)
 But if your child continues the bad behavior even after warning them, then you need to follow through with the forewarned time-out every time.

 When putting your child in time-out, use a chair or a corner.
 Consider putting a piece of cardboard, blanket, or some object in the normal time-out area so that you can take that object with you in case a time-out is needed in public.
 Then you can lay that object down in a dressing room, car seat, corner of the playground, or wherever you happen to be when your child misbehaves.

 Another note about the place of the time-out – sources say that using a child’s bedroom as a time-out “zone” is probably not a good idea.
 For one thing, it may cause the child to associate their bedroom with punishment, making for bedtime issues.
 For another thing, a child’s bedroom may just be another fun place to play, a sanctuary that isn’t really the punishment it’s intended to be.